ghostaseem/major-word-in-movie/README.md

 # Major words in Movie

-This is to find the major word related to Movie using IMDbPY and Scikit Learn.
+This is to find the major word related to Movie using IMDbPY and Scikit Learn (TfidfVectorizer).